Uncategorized

 • Record: Informal, looking to entertain.

 • Tips: Be creative while maintaining consistency.
-Create a script before writing.
+Develop a script before writing.

 2. Letter or Email (Levels: B1, B2, C1):